ertitN/NewsPortal/NewsPortal/README.md

 # News Portal REST API

-This project provides a REST API for managing news headlines, content, and authors.
+This project provides a REST API for managing news titles, content, and authors.
 The API supports operations such as creating, updating, deleting, and listing news articles.

 ## Table of Contents